Expressions containing NDArray objects¶

 dtype : float64

-We see that the outcome of the expression is a LazyExpr
+We see that the type of c

 object.
 This object is a placeholder for the actual computation that will be done when we compute it.
 This is a very powerful feature because it allows us to build complex expressions without actually computing them until we really need the result.